JQL/yii2-bootstrap4/README.md

       ['label' => 'Country', 'url' => ['/country/index']],
 ```

-We now have a fully operational site using Yii2 and Bootstrap 3
+We now have a fully operational site using Yii2 and Bootstrap 3.

+Note: if you have a template on your system like AdminLTE which uses Twitter Bootstrap 3 then upgrading will break the template and you will need to edit the template's css.

 ### Installing and configuring Twitter Bootstrap 4 on Yii2